How to grow tomatoes in the desert

 - During the winter period, a diesel backup boiler sustains production.
 It accounts for about five percent of total annual energy production.

-PRODUCT - Alfa Laval MED
+PRODUCT - Alfa Laval MEP

-Five benefits with Alfa Laval MED
+Five benefits with Alfa Laval MEP

 - Titanium plate type evaporators for long lifetime without corrosion